JSON Formatter

 Use Case

-Format JSON responses, inspect JWT claims, and decode URL parameters in one workflow.
+Format JSON responses, convert XML payloads, inspect JWT claims, and decode URL parameters in one workflow.

 Use Case